-The product roadmap specifies the product features that you plan to build and how each of those features contributes to the product vision.
+The product roadmap specifies the product features that you plan to work on and how each of those features contributes to the product vision.
 It also includes an indicative timeline of when each feature is expected to be released.

 The product backlog is the complete list of all the items in the product roadmap.

 Keep in mind that project teams don’t spend tons of time in the beginning preparing an exhaustive product backlog.
 Instead, the backlog keeps getting updated as the project moves forward in line with customer feedback and changing priorities.
-Things get added or deleted.
+Things get added or deleted in the process.

 Each project will have several release plans at progressive stages.
 Each of these plans will include a set of features to be released during a specific development cycle – called a sprint.

 Agile projects have short development cycles which usually range from one to four weeks.
 Sometimes, a sprint can be as short as a day.
 These cycles are called sprints.